 Curious about Google AdWords?
-We hear this often from customers, which is why we wrote about it back in 2014! comes to us from CEO & Founder of Grow Practice Grow, Sean Hamel.
+We hear this often from customers, which is why we wrote about it back in 2014!
+This latest information comes to us from CEO & Founder of Grow Practice Grow, Sean Hamel.
 Sean has some great insight as well, particularly if you’re thinking Google AdWords, couldn’t possibly work because you’ve already tried it!

 And, now… Sean!

 AdWords doesn’t work for dentists, right?
 Wrong.
 Yes, wrong.
 Google AdWords is complex.
 I’ve met countless practices who tell me AdWords doesn’t work.
 Or that the practice’s front office girl had their cousin’s best-friend’s nephew try it with a budget of $300 per month and the practice got “nothing”.
 Heck, I’ve even seen campaigns managed by marketing agencies that were messy and yielding few tangible results.
 The truth is, AdWords is an inexact science and marketing a dental practice is a very unique and challenging task.
 Coupled together, this can be a recipe for disaster or the two can become a powerful, streamlined, well-oiled dental marketing machine.
 I want to see your practice enjoying the well-oiled machine.
 If your AdWords aren’t working, here are 5 common reasons why: